 We have compiled a list of kitchen storage hacks as well as general hacks that might come in handy in your kitchen:

-1. Always looking for the lid to your platic container?
-In the process we end up throwing out all the plastic ware onto the kitchen floor hoping for the best!
-Well, all you need is an old CD rack (or a few-if you a tupperware collector)- lay it down flat and put a lid in each opening, arrange them according to size to make your life easier.
+1. Always looking for the lid to your plastic container?
+In the process we end up throwing out all the plasticware onto the kitchen floor hoping for the best!
+Well, all you need is an old CD rack (or a few-if you a Tupperware collector)- lay it down flat and put a lid in each opening, arrange them according to size to make your life easier.

 2. Too many spices and too little space, open space on the side of your fridge? get some small containers and magnets and labels/sharpie pen and get to work.
 Empty spices into the containers stick a magnet onto the back of the container, write the spice name on the lid or label and you’re done!
 Put them onto the side of your fridge and they’ll be within reach all the time!

 3. Struggling to cover leftovers with that pesky old clingwrap that sticks to everything except the surface it needs to be on?!
 Just store it in the refrigerator and these problems will be solved.

 4. Use boiled water to fill ice tray for clear ice-cubes, tap water results in cloudy ice cubes.

 5. In the mood to make the deliciously moist cookies you’ve been craving all day, but dreading the 2 day old semi-moist/hard cookies?
 Store your moist bakes in a Tupperware with an apple wedge – the cookies will absorb the moisture from the apple, just remember to replace the apple wedge every few days.